cespare/reflex/README.md

 ### Patterns

 You can specify files to match using either shell glob patterns (`-g`) or regular expressions (`-r`).
 If you don't specify either, reflex will run your command after any file changes.
+(Reflex ignores some common editor and version control files; see Ignored files, below.)

 You can specify inverse matches by using the `--inverse-glob` (`-G`) and `--inverse-regex` (`-R`) flags.